manifoldmarkets/manifold/docs/docs/api.md

 ### `POST /v0/market/[marketId]/close`

 Closes a market on behalf of the authorized user.
-- `contractId`: Required.
-The id of the market to close.
 - `closeTime`: Optional.
 Milliseconds since the epoch to close the market at.
 If not provided, the market will be closed immediately.
 Cannot provide close time in past.